1,000+ Opportunities

 ” Please use the Cawaco RC&D logo when sharing about your project.
 Grandparent Mentoring- grandparents and youth trip

-Based on current listing details, eligibility includes: Public entities and 501(c)(3) nonprofits serving Blount, Chilton, Jefferson, Shelby, or Walker Counties in Alabama; individuals and for-profit businesses are ineligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public entities and 501(c)(3) nonprofits serving Blount, Chilton, Jefferson, Shelby, or Walker Counties in Alabama; individuals and for-profit businesses are ineligible.
+Confirm the full requirements in the official notice before applying.